 Bruce Sutter, Hall of Famer and Cy Young winner, dies at 69

-The Baseball Hall of Fame said Sutter died Thursday in Cartersville, Georgia.
-The Sutter family did not provide a cause of death in its statement, which was released Friday.
+Sutter was recently diagnosed with cancer and died Thursday night in hospice, surrounded by his family, one of Sutter’s three sons, Chad, told The Associated Press.
+The Baseball Hall of Fame said Bruce Sutter died in Cartersville, Georgia.

-“All our father ever wanted to be remembered as was being a great teammate, but he was so much more than that,” it said.
+“All our father ever wanted to be remembered as was being a great teammate, but he was so much more than that,” the Sutter family said in a statement Friday.
 “He was also a great husband to our mother for 50 (years), he was a great father and grandfather and he was a great friend.
 His love and passion for the game of baseball can only be surpassed by his love and passion for his family.”

 Sutter is considered one of the first pitchers to throw a split-finger fastball.
 The right-hander played 12 seasons in the major leagues, was a six-time All-Star and ended up with 300 saves over his career.